 About Haley

-Haley Hix is a fantasy and historical fiction writer based in New York City.
+Haley Hix is a historical fiction writer based in New York City.

 Originally from Tennessee, she holds a Bachelor of Science in biology and a Master of Arts.
 She has worked in the field of arboriculture for over a decade, and the resiliency of trees has been an endless source of inspiration for her writing.